MIT-Emerging-Talent/ET6-CDSP-group-01-repo/README.md

 *You can access the datasets used in the project in the [`datasets`](1_datasets) file.*
-> You can see from the visual below how floods are effecting East African
+> You can see from the visual below how floods are effecting Nile Basin
 > communities and causing displacement
 ---